 - FL7 Conversion from agricultural to leisure use and the creation of non-agricultural structures will only be supported where there is not a cumulative loss to the principally farmed landscape of the National Landscape.

 - FL8 Proposals for polytunnels will be assessed for their impact on the AONB landscape, including by reference to their siting and mitigation.
 Proposals for polytunnels should be justified by an integrated whole farm plan.
 Best practice guidance for the use and landscaping of polytunnels will be pursued.

 - VC8 Local communities will be encouraged to prepare and promote Village Design Statements, Parish Plans and Neighbourhood Plans as appropriate to assist in the conservation and enhancement of local distinctiveness as settlements evolve.
 These documents should address development requiring planning permission, automatically permitted development and change outside the scope of the planning system.

-*This is confirmed in the national Planning Practice Guidance (Paragraph: 040 Reference ID: 8-040-20190721 Revision date: 21 07 2019) where it is advised that AONB Management Plans help to set out the strategic context for development by providing evidence of the value and special qualities of the AONB, provide a basis for cross-organisational work to support the purposes of their designation and show how management activities contribute to their protection, enhancement and enjoyment.
+*This is confirmed in the national Planning Practice Guidance (Paragraph: 040 Reference ID: 8-040-20190721 Revision date: 21 07 2019) where it is advised that National Landscape Management Plans help to set out the strategic context for development by providing evidence of the value and special qualities of the AONB, provide a basis for cross-organisational work to support the purposes of their designation and show how management activities contribute to their protection, enhancement and enjoyment.
 It is also confirmed they may contain information that is relevant in preparing plan policies or assessing planning applications.